FEMA Hadn't Ordered Ventilators. Manufacturers Forged Ahead Anyway

 By the middle of March, the problem was undeniable: America didn't have enough ventilators for the coronavirus pandemic.

-Over the next two weeks, U.S. manufacturers worked frantically to boost output, in an effort that's been compared to the mobilization of industry in World War II.
+Over the next two weeks, U.S. manufacturers worked frantically to boost output in an effort that has been compared to the mobilization of industry during World War II.
 Medical companies paired up with automakers to increase their production to previously unthinkable levels.

 They built new partnerships, bolstered supply chains, placed massive orders for parts and started retooling plants — all before the Trump administration had actually placed orders for the lifesaving medical equipment.

-The administration has not stood still: the Food and Drug Administration has been working to expedite regulatory approvals, and the Federal Emergency Management Agency is in the process of arranging contracts.
-One company says the government has made a "commitment" to buy ventilators.
+The administration has not stood still: The Food and Drug Administration has been working to expedite regulatory approvals, and the Federal Emergency Management Agency is in the process of arranging contracts.
+One company says the government has now made a "commitment" to buy ventilators.

-But instead of placing a massive order early, using the purchasing power of the government to accelerate production before the crisis hit, the White House is committing to purchases only after many manufacturers have already swung into action.
+Companies say they haven't been sitting around waiting for those contracts; they forged ahead anyway.
+But the lag in orders may represent a missed opportunity.
+Instead of placing a massive order early, using the purchasing power of the government to accelerate production before the crisis hit, the White House is committing to purchases only after many manufacturers have already swung into action.

 Ventilators, which help a patient breathe, can be the difference between life and death for people with severe cases of COVID-19.
-There are many different versions; some are simpler and cheaper than others, but the worst cases of the disease require more complex devices.
+There are many different versions.
+Some are simpler and cheaper than others, but the worst cases of the disease require more complex devices.

 New York City, New Orleans and other hard-hit parts of the country are facing shortages and anticipate they may need tens of thousands of the devices, which are usually produced by manufacturers who might make a few hundred per month.